Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Three-dimensional stacking

 In other words, the stack luminosity is sensitive to both the LIM tracer luminosity of the objects included in the galaxy catalogue, and the degree to which those objects trace larger-scale overdensities of emitters in the LIM tracers.
 Both a catalogue of bright emitters or a highly biased catalogue will thus in theory return higher stack luminosities.
-Each of these parameters is tunable using the simulation setup described in \S\ref{sec:simpipeline}, and we will explore the extent to which these different factors affect the overall significance of the stack in the following sections.
+Each of these parameters is tunable using the simulation setup described in \S\ref{sec:simpipeline}, and we explore the extent to which these different factors affect the overall significance of the stack in the following sections.

-The uncertainties in $\langle L_\mathrm{LIM} \rangle$ and $\sigma_\mathrm{stack}$ are somewhat more straightforward.
-The stack is an inverse-variance weighted average, so assuming constant RMS across the LIM map (which we do assume for the simulations presented in this work, although this is not true in general), the sensitivity in the stack relates to the sensitivity in an individual cutout's stack aperture as
+The uncertainty $\sigma_\mathrm{stack}$ is somewhat more straightforward.
+The stack is an inverse-variance weighted average, so assuming constant noise across the LIM map (which we do assume for the simulations presented in this work, although this is not true in general), the sensitivity in the stack relates to the sensitivity in an individual cutout's stack aperture as

 where $N_\mathrm{obj}$ is the number of catalogue objects included in the stack.
-The signal in each stack aperture is from a sum across voxels, so using error propagation and again assuming constant RMS across the LIM cube this can be written in terms of the noise level in each individual voxel (3D pixel) $\sigma_\mathrm{vox}$, as
+The signal in each stack aperture is from a sum across voxels, so using error propagation and again assuming a constant root mean square (RMS) noise value across the LIM cube, this can be written in terms of the noise level in each individual voxel (3D pixel), $\sigma_\mathrm{vox}$, as

 In this case (using COMAP as an example), $\sigma_\mathrm{vox}$ is the radiometer noise described in Equation \ref{eqn:comap_radiometer}.
-The uncertainty thus goes as
+The uncertainty is thus written as

-This means that, in addition to the usual parameters which affect the sensitivity of a LIM experiment (such as the system temperature, the integration time, the number of feeds, etc.), which we do not explore here, the stack uncertainty is specifically dependent on the number of voxels included in the stack aperture in all three axes, as well as the voxel size in all three axes, and the number of objects included in the stack.
+This means that, in addition to the usual parameters that affect the sensitivity of a LIM experiment (such as the system temperature, the integration time, the number of feeds, etc.), which we do not explore here, the stack uncertainty is specifically dependent on the number of voxels included in the stack aperture in all three axes, as well as the voxel size in all three axes, and the number of objects included in the stack.

+Finally, we note that this uncertainty calculation only accounts for thermal noise in the COMAP data, and leaves out sample variance. \cite{chen2025_meerklassstack} have shown that the sample variance is an important consideration when calculating cosmological parameters from a stack.
+However, as this work is framed primarily in terms of detecting signal from a stack, we ignore the contribution to the uncertainty from the sample variance, as thermal noise should be the main driver of what is detectable with a given instrument and spectral line.
+The S/N ratio values listed throughout this work can be thought of as `detection significances'.

-\section{Simulated Stack Results}
+\section{Simulated stack results}

 We explore the effects of varying different facets of both the LIM map and the galaxy catalogue on the stack sensitivity.
 We divide these effects into choices made while generating the stack itself (\S\ref{sec:simresults:stackparams}), factors in the experimental design of either the galaxy catalogue or the LIM experiment (\S\ref{sec:simresults:catalogue} and \S\ref{sec:simresults:map}), astrophysical factors affecting the LIM or the galaxy catalogue tracer spectral line (\S\ref{sec:simresults:astrophysics}), and interloper contamination in either experiment (\S\ref{sec:simresults:interlopers}).